 Topic Description Legal and trade names The full legal name and, if applicable, trade name of the company being audited must be included in the first paragraph.
 Description of company In a paragraph or less, describe the business of the company.
 If the profile auditor uses content from company promotional materials, this should be noted as not being original auditor work.
 Account number The applicable WorkSafeBC account numbers to which the audit applies must be included.
 CUs The applicable WorkSafeBC CUs to which the audit applies must be included.
 Outcome The audit's outcome (success or non-success) needs to be clearly stated in the first two paragraphs.
 Depending on the complexity of the audit, a table of names, numbers and outcomes may be the most compact way to present this information.
 OHS The outcome needs to be described for the OHS component.
 Locations A description of the locations sampled compared to the overall company locations should be included.
 If this information is complex (i.e., more than 4-6 locations) an appendix is recommended.
 Sites If the WorkSafeBC locations contain several work sites, describe this as well.
 Complex audits should move this content to an appendix.
-Dates of audit The date range of the audit must be presented.
-Last day of on-site activities The last day of on-site activities must be explicitly and obviously named.
+Dates of audit The date range of the audit (start and end) must be presented.
+Last day of on-site activities The last day of on-site activities must be explicitly and obviously stated.
 Interview count compared to The auditor needs to state the minimum number of interviews required minimum and actual interviews completed.

-Major strengths Include a list of 3-5 major areas of strength.
+Topic Description Major strengths Include a list of 3-5 major areas of strength.
 These are typically philosophical areas rather than the names of audit elements.
 After performing an audit, the auditor should have a clear ability to state what the company is good at.
 Major areas for Include a list or 3-5 overall areas of improvement that the company improvement should work on for the next audit.

-Topic Description Obstacles encountered Record any obstacles in the audit that could cause problems for future audits (e.g., the company has low staffing because of a slow tourist season, labour disruption or other major issues).
-Areas not covered although If the audit report is for winter and next year's audit will cover the in audit scope summer season, this needs to be clearly indicated.
-Any unresolved differences In some cases the company may strongly disagree with a particular of opinion audit finding.
-If this occurs, the auditor needs to state this up front in the executive summary.
+Obstacles Record any obstacles in the audit that could cause problems for encountered future audits (e.g., the company has low staffing because of a slow Areas not If the audit report is for winter and next year's audit will cover the covered summer season, this needs to be clearly indicated.
+Any In some cases, the company may strongly disagree with a unresolved particular audit finding.
+If this occurs, the auditor needs to state this